List of international cricket five-wicket hauls at Eden Gardens

-Two bowlers have taken five-wicket hauls during ODIs at Eden Gardens.
+Three bowlers have taken five-wicket hauls during ODIs at Eden Gardens.
 The first player to do so was Allan Donald of South Africa, who achieved the feat when he took 5 wickets for 29 runs against India in 1991.
-The other five-wicket haul was made by India's Anil Kumble, which is also the best figures in ODI cricket at this ground.
+The second five-wicket haul was made by India's Anil Kumble, which is also the best figures in ODI cricket at this ground.
 He took 6 for 12 against the West Indies in 1993.
+The most recent was by Ravindra Jadeja against South Africa during the 2023 Cricket World Cup.

 Bangladeshi bowler Mustafizur Rahman is the only bowler to have taken a five-wicket haul in a T20I match held at the ground, doing so against New Zealand during the 2016 ICC World Twenty20.